xiumingzhang/xiuminglib/doc/source/index.rst

 Dependencies
 ------------

+The library is being developed under Python 3.6.3.
 Besides super standard packages (like NumPy), you need:

     SciPy
         If you use conda, it's as easy as ``conda install scipy``.